 In June of 2019, two cowrie shells were uncovered in a pit near the Angela Site.
 The dorsal surfaces of both were removed, indicating that they were attached to clothing or worn as jewelry.
 It is possible they once belonged to enslaved Africans who lived on the Ambler plantation.

-These earrings are handmade in North Charleston, South Carolina.
+Made in North Charleston, South Carolina

 Material: Cowrie shells on hypoallergenic ear wire